FreightCar America, Inc. Reports First Quarter 2023 Results

 Strong order intake with backlog extending into 2024

-CHICAGO, May 09, 2023 (GLOBE NEWSWIRE) -- FreightCar America, Inc. (NASDAQ: RAIL) (“FreightCar America” or the “Company”), a diversified manufacturer of railroad freight cars, today reported results for the first quarter ended March 31, 2023.
+CHICAGO, May 09, 2023 (GLOBE NEWSWIRE) -- FreightCar America, Inc. RAIL ("FreightCar America" or the "Company"), a diversified manufacturer of railroad freight cars, today reported results for the first quarter ended March 31, 2023.

 First Quarter 2023 Highlights